-Telehealth should be an option for patients and providers, when preferred and clinically appropriate, and should not supplant in-person care.
-Making current Medicare telehealth authority permanent to ensure continuity of care and access to medically necessary services for Medicare beneficiaries should be a top priority for Congress before the current authorities expire next year.
-In addition, payment policies, including cost-sharing requirements, and provider networks must still support access and in-person availability.
+Telehealth should be an option for patients and providers, when preferred and clinically appropriate.
+Making current Medicare telehealth authority permanent to ensure continuity of care and access to medically necessary services for Medicare beneficiaries should be a top priority for Congress before the current authorities expire later this year.
+In addition, payment policies, including cost-sharing requirements, and provider networks must still support access and in-person availability when preferred and clinically appropriate.

 During the pandemic, the NHC joined 34 other national patient advocacy and health organizations on a set of Principles for Telehealth Policy.
-We urge you to use these principles as a guide for any telehealth legislation in order to ensure that the needs of patients are met.
+The NHC urges you to use these principles as a guide for any telehealth legislation in order to ensure that the needs of patients are met.

-First, we believe telehealth policy can improve access through equitable coverage, with services covered by all health plans including, but not limited to, Medicare, Medicaid, the ACA Marketplace, and other federal and state regulated commercial health plans.
+First, telehealth policy can improve access through equitable coverage, with services covered by all health plans including, but not limited to, Medicare, Medicaid, the ACA Marketplace, and other federal and state regulated commercial health plans.